Kris Letang: Back-to-back Stanley Cup titles (2015–2018)

+Recent years (2018–present)

 On October 6, 2018, in a 5–1 loss to the Montreal Canadiens, Letang recorded his 441st assist, setting a new Penguins franchise record for most points by a defenceman.
 On February 11, 2019, in a 4–1 win over the Philadelphia Flyers, Letang passed Paul Coffey for most goals by a Penguins defenceman.

-On July 7, 2022, in his final year of his eight-year deal before becoming an unrestricted free agent, Letang signed a six-year $36.6 million extension to stay with the Penguins.

-On November 30, 2022, the Penguins announced that he would be out indefinitely after suffering a stroke two days before, the second of his career.
-His condition was not believed to be career-threatening.
-On December 10, he returned to the lineup, skating 22:14 in a 3–1 victory against the Buffalo Sabres.
+With his prior eight-year deal concluding at the end of the 2021–22 season, Letang was poised to become an unrestricted free agent, but on July 7 he opted to sign a six-year, $36.6 million extension with the Penguins.
+The Hockey News remarked that the term ensured that he "will very likely retire as a Penguin."
+Early into the 2022–23 season, Letang suffered a stroke on November 28, the second of his career.
+His condition was not believed to be career-threatening, but it was announced that he would be out indefinitely.
+He was ultimately absent for twelve days, and on December 10 he returned to the lineup, skating 22:14 in a 3–1 victory against the Buffalo Sabres.
+Letang missed further time in January 2023, following the death of his father, Claude Fouquet, which caused him to leave prior to the 2023 NHL Winter Classic against the Boston Bruins.
+The Penguins subsequently traveled to Montreal to join him for the wake.
+On April 2, 2023, Letang became the third player in Penguins history to play his 1,000th NHL game with the team, joining Crosby and Malkin (who also played his 1,000th game earlier that season).
+Letang ultimately played 64 games, registering 12 goals and 29 assists.
+In recognition of his performing despite multiple health and familial issues, Letang was named a finalist for the Masterton Trophy for the second time.
+The season was a disappointment for the Penguins, who missed the playoffs for the first time in sixteen years and the first time in Letang's career.

 International play

 Letang debuted internationally for Canada in his junior rookie season during the 2005 World U18 Championships in the Czech Republic.
 Letang scored four points in six games in a silver medal effort, losing to the United States in the final.

 The next two years, Letang competed in the World Junior Championships, earning gold in 2006 and 2007, as part of a five-year Canadian championship run.
 He won the first gold medal with Canada in Vancouver as the host country, then returned the next year in Sweden to score six points in six games as team captain.
 Letang was named to the tournament All-Star team, along with national teammates Carey Price and Jonathan Toews.